Ahmad Bradshaw: 2007

 Bradshaw was selected by the New York Giants in the seventh round with the 250th overall pick of the 2007 NFL draft.
 In his first two games, Bradshaw fumbled twice on kickoff returns.
 He was fourth in the National Football Conference with a 26.0-yard kickoff return average when the Giants replaced him with veteran Reuben Droughns.
 Bradshaw returned to returning kickoffs for the November 18 game against the Detroit Lions.

 Injuries to teammates Brandon Jacobs and Derrick Ward, and the disappointing play of Droughns, gave Bradshaw his first regular season carries against the Minnesota Vikings.
 He gained 29 yards on four carries in the game.
 On December 23, 2007, he scored his first NFL touchdown on an 88-yard run in the fourth quarter against the Buffalo Bills.
 It was the third longest run in Giants history and the longest run of the 2007 season.
-He finished the game with a career-high 151 yards on 17 carries.
+He finished the game with a 151 yards on 17 carries.

 Bradshaw was used more frequently as a change of pace back to Jacobs during the Giants 2007 playoff run.
-He had a great performance in the NFC Championship game in Green Bay, including a 52-yard would-be touchdown run in the fourth quarter that was negated by a holding penalty.
+He had a great performance in the NFC Championship Game in Green Bay, including a 52-yard would-be touchdown run in the fourth quarter that was negated by a holding penalty.
 He contributed greatly to his team's success in Super Bowl XLII against the New England Patriots, gaining 45 yards (the most of all running backs) and even recovering a fumble by quarterback Eli Manning.
 The Giants went on to win the Super Bowl, defeating the previously undefeated New England Patriots 17−14, and ending their opponent's bid for a perfect 19-0 season.

 2008

 Bradshaw averaged 6.7 yards per carry as the third running back for the Giants in 2008.
+He had 67 carries for 355 rushing yards and one rushing touchdown and added a receiving touchdown.
 He was reduced to third string running back due to a strong performance by Derrick Ward, who finished the season with more than 1,000 rushing yards.

 2009

 In 2009, Bradshaw was second string running back behind Brandon Jacobs with Derrick Ward's departure to the Tampa Bay Buccaneers.
+In Week 5, against the Oakland Raiders, he had 165 scrimmage yards and two rushing touchdowns in the 44–7 win.
 He rushed for a then career-high 778 yards and seven touchdowns on the season.
 Bradshaw also had a career receiving long play of 55 yards.